top of page

 Objectives:

-· Gain a basic understanding of Archetypes
+· Gain a basic understanding of the concept of archetypes

-Wednesday, May 31st – Exploring the Labyrinth: Bringing Theory to Reality
+Wednesday, May 27th – Exploring the Labyrinth: Bringing Theory to Reality

 9:00am – 5:00pm